How Switching To Natural Cleaning Products Can Improve Your Family’s Health

 The reason this is significant is that these volatile organic compounds (or VOCs for short) are essentially an air pollutant.

 When I first read up about all this I’ll admit I wasn’t too concerned.
-I’m far too busy worrying about my family to worry about myself.
-And then it dawned on me…
+I’m far too busy worrying about my family’s health to worry about my own.
+But then it dawned on me…

 Sure, I’m the one who mostly does the cleaning in our house (I find an occasional meltdown from time to time brings forth other temporary helpers!) but that doesn’t mean that the rest of my family isn’t being exposed to these contaminants too.